croco22/CapstoneProjectTDS/README.md

 **Contributors**: Philipp Landeck, Annelie Friedl & Sebastian Leipold.

 ## Overview
 This project involves creating and evaluating a Question & Answering (Q&A) dataset based on questionnaires provided by snapADDY.
-Key tasks include dataset generation, model evaluation using pre-trained Q&A models, and documentation.
+Key tasks include dataset generation, model evaluation and the development of a dashboard.

 ## Main Tasks
 1. **Generate Q&A Dataset**